JakobRobnik/JakobRobnik.github.io/_pages/about.md

   - /about.html
 ---

-Here is a selection of my projects.
+Here is a selection of my most exciting projects.

 What does it take to scale MCMC to high dimensions?